madajaju/ailtire/docs/Solution/Workflow/Workflow.md

 Workflow designers use variables to capture and pass additional information between activities.
 Variables have three attributes: a name, a description, and a value.
 The variable name is used to identify it, while the description provides additional information that can be used for documentation, user interface, and execution.
 The value of a variable can be a string or a function that returns a value to assign to the variable.
 * name - The name of the variable.
 * description - The description of the variable that can be used for documentation, user interface and execution.
-* value - This could be a string or a function that returns a value to assign to the variable.
+* fn - This a function that returns a value to assign to the variable.

 The following is an example of the variables in activity of a workflow.